shannonmoeller-archive/doxit/test/README.md

-docit test
+doxit test
 ==========

-If you're reading this, `docit` did it's job.
+If you're reading this, `doxit` did it's job.